 Tim Dunlavey

 Tim Dunlavey was born in Erie, Pennsylvania on June 27, 1968.
-He and his wife Dr. Eliabeth (Stretcher) Dunlavey are the proud parents of David, Kate and Ally.
+He and his wife Dr. Elizabeth (Stretcher) Dunlavey are the proud parents of David, Kate and Ally.
 Tim is currently self-employed, operating LTDK, Inc., a real estate company managing residential, commercial and timberland properties in South Carolina and Florida.

 Tim started hitting fairways and greens, at age 9, while honing his skills under the watchful eyes of his grandparents, David and Rose Clugston, at the Kahkwa Club.
 He was a quick study and joined the golf team at Cathedral Prep as a freshman.
 Before the Rambler graduated in 1986, Tim won three consecutive District 10 titles.
 Tim knocked on the state title door as a sophomore and junior, finishing third and second respectively, before finally capturing the gold in 1985.
 At the age of seventeen, with his name on the PIAA State Junior Boys championship trophy, Tim joined the prestigious list of former title holders including Arnold Palmer, Jim Furyk, Jay Siegel and Nathan Smith.